vivardhan/podcast-gpt/README.md

 ```bash
 bazel run //data_api:download_audio_files
 ```
+Note that this process also parses the description of each podcast episode to discover chapters within the episode.
+If chapters are found, the timestamps and chapter titles are also saved to GCS.

 ### 2.2 Transcribing audio
 To transcribe audio files that have been put in GCS, run the following:
 ```bash
 bazel run //data_api:transcribe_audio_files
 ```
-This will create 2 sets of transcriptions, one without speaker identifiers and one with speaker identifiers.
-Both transcripts will be uploaded to GCS.
+This will create 3 sets of transcriptions, all of which are uploaded to GCS:
+1. without speaker identifiers,
+2. with speaker identifiers,
+3. raw json output from assembly AI

 ### 2.3 Accessing transcripts
 Run the following to see how many words are in all the raw transcripts for each podcast: